shashishaw/htt-interview/README.md

 ```

 ###### Pump States
 Pump states represent telemetry data sent from the lift station to our server.
+Pump states are reported by the lift station every two minutes, so off and on states do not necessarily alternate (e.g. if a pump runs for 6 minutes, 3 consecutive _on_ states will be received).
 ```
 create_table "pump_states", charset: "utf8mb4", collation: "utf8mb4_0900_ai_ci", force: :cascade do |t|
     t.boolean "active", null: false         # true indicates the pump is on, false off